 We get enough sodium from the salt we use in our food.
 Sodium helps to maintain a healthy environment for cells.
 It is better to keep sodium intake lower because excessive of this may increase the blood pressure.
 When purchasing canned fruits, vegetables, soup, or pasta, it is better to pick the ones that do not have any added sodium or have low-sodium.

 Vitamins have different biochemical functions.
 Vitamin A contributes to the health of eyes and is very important for children.
 Common sources of Vitamin A are yellow pumpkins, fruits, carrots, orange, leafy vegetables (like Spinach), and squash.

 There are many different types of Vitamin B, deficiencies of which may cause beriberi, rash, anemia, and mouth diseases including glossitis.
 Good sources of B vitamins are oatmeal, meat, fish, vegetables, avocados, brown rice, potatoes, eggs, dairy products, bananas, liver, and tree nuts.

 Vitamin E deficiencies are rare.
-However, mild haemolytic anaemia may be observed in newborns due to the deficiency of Vitamin E. Seeds, nuts, and vegetables are good sources of Vitamin E.
+However, mild hemolytic anemia may be observed in newborns due to Vitamin E deficiency.
+Seeds, nuts, and vegetables are good sources of Vitamin E.